Teacher put on leave for wearing blackface to imitate Common on Halloween

 A video posted on Twitter Friday night appears to show the teacher standing at the front of a classroom, imitating Common, who is the face of a national advertising campaign for Microsoft’s artificial intelligence technology.
 The teacher wore a white turtleneck and black jacket, as Common did in a Microsoft commercial last year.

-“Opportunities limitless, possibilities senseless, what will you do?” the teacher rapped.
+“Opportunities limitless, possibilities senseless, what will you do?” the teacher rapped in the video.
 “Millions of people, not enough to eat, what will we do?
 With A.I.
 Microsoft technology, the future — it's up to you.
 You can do it.
 With A.I., the future will blow your mind.”

-The student who uploaded the video said the educator is white and teaches at “mhs,” or Milpitas High School, where about 3 percent of students are African American, according to state data.
+The student who uploaded the video said the educator is white and teaches at “mhs,” or Milpitas High School that as of the 2017-2018 school year had a student body that was about 3 percent African American, according to state data.

 The school board president said that the history of blackface reminds him of the cruelty, hatred and fear his parents and people of African ancestry have dealt with historically and still experience today around the world.